aschmiedeke/gbtdocs/docs/references/software/gbtidl/users_guide/data_containers.rst

 To make effective use of GBTIDL, you must have an understanding of data containers and how they are used by GBTIDL procedures.
 The following sections give an introduction to data containers.
-Advanced users may wish to refer to the section :ref:`Tips on Using Data Containers for Experts`.
+Advanced users may wish to refer to the section :ref:`references/software/gbtidl/users_guide/data_containers:Tips on Using Data Containers for Experts`.
 A data container (DC) is an IDL data structure used by GBTIDL to store a spectrum and its associated header.
 A data container uses standard data types (e.g. integers, floats and strings) for header values and an IDL pointer for the data itself.
 There are 16 global data containers, or buffers,